kasperisager/php-dockerized/README.md

 ```

 > If you're using the CoreOS box, make sure to set your `DOCKER_HOST` so Fig knows where to boot up the Docker containers.

+Once everything is up and running, you can access Shipyard at `http://<ip>:8080`.
+The default user credentials are `admin:shipyard`.
+Once logged in, you will need to add an engine with an address of `http://<ip>:2375` to see the local containers.

+The IP is in both cases either `127.0.0.1` or your Vagrant IP (`192.168.33.10` by default).

 ---
 Copyright &copy; 2014 [Kasper Kronborg Isager](http://github.com/kasperisager).
 Licensed under the terms of the [MIT License](LICENSE.md).